 Bec Rosser of Queensland features in Australian Natural Bodz Magazine Volume 6 issue 2 In the Spotlight Profile.
 Occupation: Recruitment Specialist Years in the fitness industry: I have always worked out being a casual gym goer for since I left high school.
 It has been the past couple of years in which I grew a love for the industry and taken my training more seriously.

+What made you get into fitness modeling?
 When I was younger I was a glamour model however I grew out of this pretty quickly.
 Once I finished modeling I had no purpose to my training, searching for a new goal I became curious about fitness modeling.
 I attended a bodybuilding competition in 2011; instantly I fell in love.
 The next day I began to make enquiries to find out what it would take to get on stage.
 It took one year of building a foundation and I competed the next year in 2012.

+Competition Titles/achievements?
 2012 2nd place INBA, 2013 7th place ANB Asia Pacific, Power2Perform; Core Active and Victorious Sponsored athlete.

+What type of diet do you follow leading into a Fitness Modeling event?
 On season my diet is quite strict; everything I eat is accounted for.
 I usually start competition preparation from 16 weeks out.
 My diet consists of protein, carbohydrate and fats.
 Each week my diet changes which will usually be a slight carbohydrate drop week on week leading into the comp.
 One meal a week I have an off meal/refuel meal which helps me power through the next week.

+How many days a week do you train and what do you feel is more important when it comes to achieving a fitness model body, weight training or cardio?
 Training 6 days a week isn’t a burden or hassle when you have a passion and drive for such a great sport.
 A mixture of both weigh training and cardio is important however my preference is weight training.
 I will continue to push myself to achieve new goals to grow certain areas I feel need work.
 I have found HIIT training to be the most effective form of cardio.
 I will incorporate a few HIIT style sessions into my routine when prepping for a comp.

+How has fitness changed your life?
 Now that I have gone down this path I couldn’t imagine my life any other way.
 Getting on stage is such a tough but rewarding journey.
 It takes strength, determination, motivationand a never give up attitude.
 Throughout the journey I have grown and learned so much about myself.
 This journey has taught me how to really commit myself to a goal and the dedication it takes to achieve it.

+Future goals in the fitness industry?
 Next year I have set myself another huge goal of competing in an International competition.
 It will take a lot of determination and commitment to get there but I am dedicated to putting in the work.
 My long term goal is to be a fitness ambassador for the women of Australia.